Last updated: 14 October 2014

 We hear from a lot of folks who have trouble syncing their iPhone Contacts with their Google Contacts.
 This is a common pain point for iPhone users – especially compared to the relative ease of setting up an Android to sync with Google Contacts.

-We’re working on some new features for our upcoming FullContact Address Book that will make the process of syncing your contacts with an iPhone much, much easier.
+We’re working on some new features for the FullContact address book app that will make the process of syncing your contacts with an iPhone much, much easier.
 In the meantime, we’ve written up a quick guide to help you get things set up right.

 This entire process will take 10-15 minutes max, and it will save you a lot of confusion later.
 Set it and forget it.
 If you’re an Outlook.com, Yahoo, or Hotmail user, don’t worry – we’ll help you out in a future blog post.